What is Dadaism and how can dada inspire your artwork and designs?

 Strong Themes

-Dada in its purest form is a protest movement, and so many examples of Dadaism art hold strong messages showing the absurdness of war and the ridiculousness of the political climate.
+Dada in its purest form is a protest movement.
+Therefore, many examples of Dadaism art depict strong messages that illustrate the absurdness of war and the ridiculousness of the political climate.

 Editable templates for your Dadaism-inspired projects.